NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.HueCorrect.rst

 |pluginIcon|

-*This documentation is for version 1.0 of HueCorrect.*
+*This documentation is for version 1.0 of HueCorrect (net.sf.openfx.HueCorrect).*

 Description
 -----------